juliazero/sbbj/README.md

 How do I install these manifests?
 ---------------------------------

-To add this bucket, run `scoop bucket add https://github.com/juliazero/juliazero-bucket`.
+To add this bucket, run `scoop bucket add sbbj https://github.com/juliazero/sbbj`.
 To install, do `scoop install <manifest>`.

 How do I contribute new manifests?
 ----------------------------------